JanithT-Lboro/LearningML/NeuralNetwork/README.md

 This is a documentation of my progress in further solidifying my knowledge on Neural Networks following on from Andrew Ng's coursera course.
+## Neural Network with no Hidden Layer
+See [Link]() for implementation of NN without hidden layers.
+As this was my first effort, I thought it best to start an implementation without a hidden layer.
+As this would only be able to use linear boundaries I created this very simple dataset:
+Person    Smoking   Obesity   Exercise  Diabetic
+1         0           1           0          1
+2         0           0           1          0
+3         1           0           0          0
+4         1           1           0          1
+5         1           1           1          1
+From this dataset, it is obvious
 ## Neural Network with One Hidden Layer
 See [Link](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/NN_withHiddenLayer.py) for my first implementation of a Neural Network with a single hidden layer from scratch.
 I created a non-linear dataset to test this on using 'make moons' from the Scikit library: